Venue: King Charles Room, Old Forde House, Brunel Road, Newton Abbot, TQ12 4XX

 4.4 Address by the Applicant’s representatives

-Mr Matthews submitted that the applicant had bought sound monitoring equipment, which had not been available for the previous two year’s events.
+The representatives submitted that the applicant had bought sound monitoring equipment, which had not been available for the previous two year’s events.
 It was also stated that the road where the objector resides was outside the area who had previously been informed of the event and given contact details should they have any issues.
 Residents of this road would now receive this information.
 Regular readings would be taken at various locations around the site, in addition to the readings which would be taken by the Council’s Environmental Health Officers.

 In response to questions the applicant’s representatives advised that the capacity was 3,000 including staff.
 There was usually 1500 to 2000 people, including staff, at any one event.
 It would be a ticketed event and tickets would be available to purchase in advance and on the gate.
 Entrance would be controlled on a count clicker system.
 Wrist bands would be provided to all accessing the site.
 The access would have two lanes, one for pre -paid tickets and the second for those paying on the gate.
 The public liability insurance was for £5 million.
 Additional barriers from previous years would be in place and marshals would manage the access queues.
 Medical vehicles and a medical tent, in addition to first aid staff would be provided.
-Barriers would ... view the full minutes text for item 4.
+Barriers would be split to allow rapid access ... view the full minutes text for item 4.